Tech Tips for Teaching with Virtual Field Trips

 What are virtual field trips?

 Virtual field trips are an interactive way for students to learn and explore places and geographic features of the world.
-These structured digital lessons provide an opportunity for students to take ownership of their learning, include cross-curricular subjects, as well as critical thinking.
+These structured digital lessons provide an opportunity for students to take ownership of their learning.
+They include cross-curricular subjects such as reading, writing, and critical thinking.
 A virtual field trip is more than just an online website or video cam.
 Students are provided an opportunity to dig deeper into the content.
 You can download a free virtual field trip HERE and see if it's a good fit for your class.

 How do I access my virtual field trip?

-Virtual field trips are structured and set up in Google Slides.
-Each virtual field trip provides a PDF with a link to open the file in Google Slides.
+Virtual field trips are self-paced and set up in Google Slides.
+When you download your virtual field trip, you will receive a PDF that contains a link to open the virtual field trip file in Google Slides.
 You will need a Google account to access.
 When clicking the link, you will be prompted to "make a copy."
-Be sure to do this.
-This will save a copy to your Google Drive.
-From here, you can then make a copy for your students and assign in Google Classroom.
+Before clicking this link, make sure you are signed into the correct Google account where you want the file to be saved.
+Be sure you are only signed into one Google account before you begin.
+When you click the link, a copy will be saved to your drive.
+From here, you can then make a copy for your students and assign it in Google Classroom.
+For directions on how to assign this activity in Google Classroom or a different learning system, see the steps below.

 Yes, there are several tutorials for assigning this activity within different school learning management systems.